erikarens/.dotfiles/README.md

 ## Features

-- Automated setup for essential tools like Git, Zsh, iTerm2, and Visual Studio Code using Ansible.
+- Automated setup for essential tools like Git, Zsh, iTerm2, Autojump, NeoVim, Tmux and Visual Studio Code using Ansible.
 - Secure management of SSH keys using Ansible Vault.
-- Synchronization of configurations like `.zshrc` and `settings.json` for VSCode.
+- Synchronization of configurations like `.zshrc` and `settings.json` for VSCode via symlinks.

 ## Prerequisites

 Before using this repository, ensure the following tools are installed:

 - **Git**: For cloning the repository.
 - **Ansible**: For running the automation scripts.
 - **GitHub Personal Access Token (PAT)**: Required for cloning the repository via HTTPS.
 Create a PAT with appropriate permissions on [GitHub](https://github.com/settings/tokens).